~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 The new facilities included three officers' mess halls, a VIP heliport, latrines and showers for enlisted personnel, three trailer courts for general officers, VIP's, senior colonels and a water borne sewage system.
 720th MP Battalion elements were involved in providing security escorts for the move during July 1967 under the code name Operation PISTOL.

-TAOR: This movement would precipitate a security upgrade sourrounding the post and eventually lead to MACV calling on the 18th MP Brigade in a Letter of Instructions, AVCG-O dated 9 October 1967.
+TAOR This movement would precipitate a security upgrade surrounding the post and eventually lead to MACV calling on the 18th MP Brigade in a Letter of Instructions, AVCG-O dated 9 October 1967, resulting in Operation CORRAL and STABILIZE.

 19 July